Principal component analysis: PCA and information theory

 The optimality of PCA is also preserved if the noise $\mathbf{n}$ is iid and at least more Gaussian (in terms of the Kullback–Leibler divergence) than the information-bearing signal $\mathbf{s}$.
 In general, even if the above signal model holds, PCA loses its information-theoretic optimality as soon as the noise $\mathbf{n}$ becomes dependent.

-Computing PCA using the covariance method
+Computation using the covariance method

-The following is a detailed description of PCA using the covariance method (see also here) as opposed to the correlation method.
+The following is a detailed description of PCA using the covariance method as opposed to the correlation method.

 The goal is to transform a given data set X of dimension p to an alternative data set Y of smaller dimension L. Equivalently, we are seeking to find the matrix Y, where Y is the Karhunen–Loève transform (KLT) of matrix X: